secure-compilation/SECOMP/README.md

 This branch contains the blame proof.
 Use `make proof` to replay the proof.

-The high-level structure of the proof is complete.
+The proof is complete.
 Some recent changes to the mainline `ccs-submission` branch are in the process of being integrated.

+The main blame theorem can be found in file `security/Blame.v`, theorem `does_prefix_star`.

 Definition 6 (Blame) can be found in file `security/Blame.v`, theorem `blame_program`.

+- This follows directly from `does_prefix_star` and uses a simple technical lemma that is to be proved after integration on the mainline `ccs-submission` branch.

+- Theorem `blame` is a simple corollary that matches the one used in the top-level security proof.

 Full program run lemmas: file `security/Blame.v`, theorems `parallel_exec` and `parallel_exec'`.